 Now when you run an algorithm, just use the filename instead of the full path.
-For instance, with the configuration shown above, if you enter graticule.shp as the output path for the algorithm that we have just used, the result will be saved in D:\processing\output\graticule.shp.
+For instance, with the configuration shown above, if you enter graticule.shp as the output path for the algorithm that we have just used, the result will be saved in D:\processing_output\graticule.shp.
 You can still enter a full path in case you want a result to be saved in a different folder.

 Try yourself the Create grid algorithm with different grid sizes, and also with different types of grids.
-We will use the hexagonal one in a later chapter.